 Throughout the Betwixt Series I’ve emphasized that shamanism isn’t called ‘fire in the head’ for no reason.

 It’s inextricable from mental illness because we culturally can’t honor hearing voices and engaging trance states without also projecting judgement onto sanity and credibility.
-Schizophrenia and bipolar conditions are most often associated with shamanism, though I posit that depression touches every shaman in some way, at some point on their path.
+Schizophrenia and bipolar conditions are most often associated with shamanism, though I posit that depression touches every soul tender in some way, at some point on their path.
 I cycle with it, still.

-Cultural bias aside, shamanism is a challenging path, one that undertaken lightly quickly grounds into stark initiation.
+Cultural bias aside, soul tending is a challenging path, one that undertaken lightly quickly grounds into stark initiation.
 So intense are they once begun that incomplete initiations become PTSD.
 I frequently tell my students that yes, the spirits call you, but you decide to answer, and part of that decision is learning to navigate life betwixt.
 It isn’t innate.
 Learning mindfulness, coping skills, and self-care are requirements.
 While engaging the unseen may be intuitive, knowing what to do with what’s found there isn’t.
 Having experiences that set you apart from the pack may be profound, though not being able to talk to anyone about them is isolating.
 That judgement is real.
 Being a natural in mastering ecstatic techniques may be a blessing, though lacking coping skills to deal with the onslaught of empathy generated by them incites deep crisis.

 These are facts that I’ve witnessed, repeatedly, both on my own path and in being present for others working theirs.